India needs education to reform

 Student: I already have it from my grandfather.

-What I m trying to tell is we are following the same algorithm again and again.
+What I’m trying to say is that we are following the same algorithm again and again.
 And we are expecting a wonderful result.
 If we want to get the desired output, we have to make changes in that algorithm and execute it.
 Or else we will keep on saying that India is a developing country.

 To put in a nutshell –

-Indian Education system in needs serious reforms and the steps that should be undertaken are:
+Indian Education system needs serious reforms, and the steps that should be undertaken are:

-• Despite having the desire and skills, thousands of students in the country were not able to pursue higher education.
-Only 15 per cent of the students in the country have access to higher education.
+1. Despite having the desire and skills, thousands of students in the country were not able to pursue higher education.
+Only 15 percent of the students in the country have access to higher education.
 This situation should change.
-The Central and State governments should work towards making the higher education accessible to all.
+The Central and State governments should work towards making higher education accessible to all.

-• The varsities were burdened with the conduct of examinations, evaluation and publication of results.
-This needs a change.
-The universities should take up more research, publish research papers and bring in more innovative technologies.
+2. The varsities were burdened with the conduct of examinations, evaluation, and publication of results.
+This needs to change.
+The universities should take up more research, publish research papers, and bring in more innovative technologies.

 Retirement age of politicians